xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 - A method to insert the `UserSearch` entities.
 - A method to get the next `searchPosition` index.

-The `dropEntities` method will require one or two methods depending on what we want to do, or what we want to achieve.
+The `dropEntities` method will require one or two methods depending on what we want to do.
 - The first option can be to have a method to delete all `User` entities and all `UserSearch` entities associated to a `search` query.
 - The second one can be to have only one method to delete the `UserSearch` entities associated to a `search` query and keep the `User` entities in database.
 This is very helpful when you have multiple services that return the same entities and we have to keep the database consistent.